 \subsubsection{Stability test}

-In order to demonstrate the stability of the method, we compare the semi-implicit scheme with an explicit Adams-Bashforth scheme.
-We consider the case that $\varepsilon_V = 0$ and $\varepsilon_C = 0.05$, which results in a third-order stiffness.
-The initial shape is chosen as a slightly perturbed circle
+To demonstrate stability, we compare the semi-implicit scheme with an explicit Adams-Bashforth scheme.
+We consider the case $\varepsilon_V = 0$ and $\varepsilon_C = 0.05$, which leads to third-order stiffness.
+The initial shape is a slightly perturbed circle

-We use a $256\times 256$ grid for the computational domain $\mathcal{B}=[-2,2]^2$.
+We use a $256\times 256$ grid for the computational domain $\mathcal{B}=(-2,2)^2$.
 The interface is discretized with $128$ points.
-First, the problem is solved with an explicit scheme with time-steps $\tau = 5\times10^{-5}$ and $\tau = 2.5\times 10^{-5}$.
-The curves at $t=0.1$ are plotted in \Cref{fig:stefan-unstable}.
-The smaller time-step $\tau = 2.5\times 10^{-5}$ is stable for the computation, while the larger one $\tau = 5\times 10^{-5}$ is unstable, and the solution quickly blows up.
-Then, the problem is solved with the semi-implicit scheme with a time-step $\tau = 0.01$, and the solution at $t=0$ is plotted in \Cref{fig:stefan-stable}.
-Compared with the explicit scheme, the semi-implicit scheme is stable and can obtain a correct result with a much larger time step, which makes the semi-implicit scheme more efficient.
+First, we solve the problem with the explicit scheme using time steps $\tau = 5\times10^{-5}$ and $\tau = 2.5\times 10^{-5}$.
+The interface profiles at $t=0.1$ are shown in \Cref{fig:stefan-unstable}.
+The smaller time step $\tau = 2.5\times 10^{-5}$ is stable, whereas the larger one $\tau = 5\times 10^{-5}$ is unstable and the solution quickly blows up.
+We then solve the same problem with the semi-implicit scheme using time step $\tau = 0.01$, and the solution at $t=0.1$ is shown in \Cref{fig:stefan-stable}.
+Compared with the explicit scheme, the semi-implicit scheme remains stable with a much larger time step and is therefore far more efficient.